johnthebrit/PowerShellMC/README.md

 ## PowerShell Master Class Assets

 All content Copyright 2019 John Savill.
-All rights reserved No part of this course be used without express permission from the author john@savilltech.com
+All rights reserved No part of this course to be used without express permission from the author john@savilltech.com
 @NTFAQGuy
 https://savilltech.com